zankhanapathak/watson-visual-recognition-app/README.md

 Now our application is ready to use!!!

-<b>Step 7 :  Run the Application - Go application url and append the /imagerecognition
+<h4>Step 7 :  Run the Application - Go application url and append the /imagerecognition </h4>

 <img src="images/appflow-step15.png" height="50" width ="600" align="center">